milespratt/gatsby-md-poc/README.md

 Markdown files added to the markdown-pages directory will create a new page, and be added to the main nav bar.

-Markdown files added to the blog-posts directory will create a new blog post, and be added to the blog page, and blog post nav.
+Markdown files added to the blog-posts or events directory will create a new blog post or event, and be added to the blog/event pages, and blog post/event nav.

 [View the site here](https://milespratt.github.io/gatsby-md-poc/)